nam20485/SubredditStats/README.md

 1. Open Visual Studio solutions:
     1. `\Backend\Backend.sln`
     1. `\Frontend\Frontend.sln`
+1. Build Solutions
+    1. Use `Release`` configuration for both
+    1. Use `http` launch configuration for Backend
 1. Specify the subreddit you would like to collect stats on:
     1. Edit the `SubredditName` value in the `appsettings.json` file in the Backend project. (`\Backend\WebApi\appsettings.json`).